Journalism ethics and standards: Ethics and standards in practice

-One of the most controversial issues in modern reporting is media bias, particularly on political issues, but also with regard to cultural and other issues.
+One of the most controversial issues in modern reporting is media bias, particularly with political issues, but also with regard to cultural and other issues.
 Another is the controversial issue of checkbook journalism, which is the practice of news reporters paying sources for their information.
-In the U.S. it is generally considered unethical, with most mainstream newspapers and news shows having a policy forbidding it.
+In the U.S., it is generally considered unethical to pay sources for information, with most mainstream newspapers and news shows having a policy forbidding it.
 Meanwhile, tabloid newspapers and tabloid television shows, which rely more on sensationalism, regularly engage in the practice.

-There are also some wider concerns, as the media continues to change, that the brevity of news reports and use of soundbites has reduced fidelity to the truth, and may contribute to a lack of needed context for public understanding.
+There are also some wider concerns as the media continues to change that the brevity of news reports and use of soundbites has reduced fidelity to the truth, and may contribute to a lack of needed context for public understanding.
 From outside the profession, the rise of news management contributes to the real possibility that news media may be deliberately manipulated.
 Selective reporting (spiking, double standards) are very commonly alleged against newspapers.

 Attempts to identify misinformation

-The Action Plan, proposed, the EU authorities, is meant to propose a guide for identifying misinformation.
+The Action Plan proposed by the EU authorities is meant to propose a guide for identifying misinformation.
 The project seeks to target misinformation and produce unbiased and professional informational postings.